9844b7f46d12a0ae49067e940d9769bb.jpg (224×294) James Hawkins, company D Texas Ranger

-Charles Earl Bowles (b.1829; d.after 1888), better known as Black Bart, was an English-born American Old West outlaw noted for his poetic messages left after two of his robberies.
-Also known as Charles Bolton, C.E.
-Bolton and Black Bart the Po8, he was a gentleman bandit, and one of the most notorious stagecoach robbers to operate in and around Northern California and southern Oregon during the 1870s and 1880s.
-He had a great reputation for style and sophistication
+Charles Earl Bolles (1829–Disappeared 1888?), alias Black Bart, was an American Old West outlaw noted for his poetic messages left after each robbery.
+A gentleman bandit, Black Bart was one of the most notorious stagecoach robbers to operate in and around Northern California and southern Oregon during the 1870s and 1880s.
+The fame he received for his numerous daring thefts is rivaled only by his reputation for style and sophistication.